KhronosGroup/Vulkan-ValidationLayers/docs/debug_printf.md

 }
 ```

-`glslang` will automatically add the DebugPrintf instructions
+`glslang` will automatically add the Debug Printf instructions

 ## Using Debug Printf in HLSL and Slang Shaders

-In HLSL and Slang, debug printf can be invoked as follows ([Try Online](https://godbolt.org/z/3ThznsdK8)):
+In HLSL and Slang, Debug Printf can be invoked as follows ([Try Online](https://godbolt.org/z/3ThznsdK8)):

 ```glsl
 void main() {